xytis/xytis.github.io/content/story/ravnica_s11.md

 feet.
 It shot a slimy outgrowth directly at Nai's torso, she took the blow and bent over from the pain.

-Shinigami leapt on her feet, standing on loxodon's shoulders, somersaulted between the monster and the boy and slammed her scythe into the formless pillar.
+Shinigami leapt on her feet, still standing on loxodon's shoulders, somersaulted between the monster and the boy and slammed her scythe into the formless pillar.

 A face formed out of the slimy substance.
 A mouth opened unnaturally wide and